Jesus Pinedo

 Jesus Pinedo (born June 22, 1996) is a Peruvian mixed martial artist who competes in the Featherweight division of Professional Fighters League (PFL).
 He won the 2023 PFL Featherweight Championship.
 In October 2023, Pinedo reached No. 10 in World Featherweight rankings according to Fight Matrix.
+As of January 27, 2026, he is #3 in the PFL featherweight rankings.

 Background

 Jesus Pinedo closely associated with coach Iván Ibérico, a renowned MBA figure in Peru, and has maintained a strong bond since the age of 16–17.
-While martial arts have been a lifelong passion, the individual initially dabbled in various contact sports from a tender age of 5 or 6, sporadically engaging in disciplines such as judo and karate during vacations or brief periods throughout the year.
+While martial arts have been a lifelong passion, the individual initially dabbled in various contact sports from the age of 5 or 6, sporadically engaging in disciplines such as judo and karate during vacations or brief periods throughout the year.
 Unlike his peers who favored soccer, Pinedo's inclination towards mixed martial arts became evident early on, steering their sporting trajectory in a distinct direction.
 He was involved in fighting in his youth, leading to his father putting him into pre-military boarding school.